Lake District

 My annual Thursday/Friday half-term break in February is the ideal opportunity for a trip to northern England.
 Combined with my regular weekend free time, it allows us to enjoy two full days exploring a location, bookended by additional space on the schedule.
 This year we booked accommodation in Cockermouth, a market town on the edge of the Lake District.
 Dolly Duster whisked us down the M74 to Carlisle, where we branched right and covered the remaining 40 miles to our destination.

 Arriving in Cockermouth around 3pm, we spent a couple of hours walking around the town before seeking out our accommodation.
-The New Bookshop was well stocked and we bought a couple of volumes after a lengthy browse.
-Prominently displayed was the latest offering from former government minister Rory Stewart.
+A famous former resident is William Wordsworth (1770-1850), Poet Laureate for the final seven years of his life.
+The townhouse (pictured right) in which he was born is now owned by the National Trust, who took over the property in 1938 after a controversial proposal to demolish it and build a bus station on the site.
+Unfortunately the opening season hadn't yet begun but we were able to view the front exterior of the historic house (built 1745) from the street.
+The New Bookshop was well stocked and we made a couple of purchases after a lengthy browse.
+Prominently on display was the latest offering from former government minister Rory Stewart.
 Middleland: Dispatches from the Borders, released in October 2025, is a portrait of rural Britain based on his time as a Cumbrian MP.
 He has published a few books with walking themes.
-There was a poster advertising an appearance by Kenneth Wilson, author of Pilgrim Cello - a tale recounting a bike tour of every English cathedral with said instrument attached.
+There was a poster advertising an appearance by Kenneth Wilson, author of Pilgrim Cello - a tale recounting a bike tour of every English cathedral with said instrument in tow.
 Worth buying for the concept alone!
 Needless to say, the in-store talk would be followed by a musical performance.
 A short walk from the main street brought us to the Jennings Brewery tap room, where I purchased a box of four bottled ales to enjoy during my stay.
+Jennings is a name well known among real-ale drinkers.
+The family firm first occupied the Castle Brewery site in 1874, taking over existing premises and launching an expansion programme.
+Jennings became a major regional brewer, owning many pubs in Cumbria.
+Their cask ale was shipped across the country and I remember drinking it in various hostelries.
+A takeover in 2025 by Wolverhampton & Dudley eventually led to Jennings becoming part of the Carlsberg empire.
+Three devastating floods within a decade and the outbreak of Covid enforced the closure of the tap room and the cessation of brewery tours.
+Beer production was moved off-site and the the future looked bleak for the Cockermouth operation.
+In stepped local entrepreneurs Kurt and Rebecca Canfield, who acquired the inactive site, along with the rights to trade under the Jennings name.
+The town is once again firmly on the British brewing map.

 Comments